Miami Brickell skyline viewed across Biscayne Bay with waterfront high-rise buildings

 Humidity compounds these challenges by promoting mold, mildew, and algae growth on roof surfaces.
 The moisture-laden air seeps into any gaps or damaged areas, potentially causing wood rot in roof decking and framing.
 Coastal properties face the additional burden of salt air corrosion, which can deteriorate metal components and fasteners if not properly protected with corrosion-resistant coatings.

 Hurricane season from June through November introduces the most dramatic threat to Miami roofs.
 Storms can generate winds exceeding 150 miles per hour along with driving rain and flying debris.
 This is why all roofing materials used in Miami-Dade County must carry a Notice of Acceptance certifying they meet the High Velocity Hurricane Zone building code requirements.
-The best time for roof replacement is during the dry season from November through March when weather is more predictable and contractors are less overwhelmed with storm damage repairs.
+The recommended time for roof replacement is during the dry season from November through March when weather is more predictable and contractors are less overwhelmed with storm damage repairs.

 How Miami's Climate Affects Materials